MiguelMontealegre/MiguelMontealegre/README.md

 <p>
   <em>
     This is ME, Miguel, a final year undergraduate from Tecnological University of pereira. <br>
-    I have extensive experience working in agile environment on several projects as a Machine learning & Web full stack & Mobile Developer and a Competitive Programming Enthusiast
+    I have extensive experience working in agile environment on several projects as a Machine learning & Web full stack & Mobile Developer.
+    Also a Competitive Programming Enthusiast
   </em>
 </p>